Stroke Care & Stroke Treatment Services

 Our Stroke Program has achieved many program milestones and successes during

-care by implementing a higher standard of stroke care, according to evidence-based
+quality care by implementing a higher standard of stroke care, according

-guidelines, is reflected in several awards granted by the American Heart
+to evidence-based guidelines, is reflected in several awards granted by

-With The Guidelines Stroke Performance Achievement indicators for nine
+Get With The Guidelines Stroke Performance Achievement indicators for

-consecutive years.
-The hospital has achieved 75 percent or higher compliance
+nine consecutive years.
+The hospital has achieved 75 percent or higher

-with 8 of 8 Get With The Guidelines Stroke Quality Measures, which are
+compliance with 8 of 8 Get With The Guidelines Stroke Quality Measures,

-designed to improve the quality of patient care and outcomes.
-The Target
+which are designed to improve the quality of patient care and outcomes.

-Stroke Elite Plus award reflects the institution's achievement of
+The Target Stroke Elite Plus award reflects the institution's achievement

 60 minutes of arrival and meeting all stroke performance metrics.
-Methodist
+USC

 Our Quality Statistics